abdulamite/DiscordBot/README.md

 The bot will listens for specific messages from users on Discord.
 These messages are formatted as follows:

 ```
-!pr-list: Lists all the pull requests in the queue.
+!pr-list: Lists all the pull from the repo.
 !pr-add:<PR Number>: Adds a pull request to the queue. e.g. !pr-add:123
 !pr-remove: Removes the first pull request from the queue.
 !pr-clear: Clears the entire queue.